schirinos/generator-brb/README.md

 This works if the package author has followed the [Bower spec](https://github.com/bower/bower.json-spec).
 If the files are not automatically added to your source code, check with the package's repo for support and/or file an issue with them to have it updated.

-To manually add dependencies, `bower install --save depName` to get the files, then add a the reference to the requirejs config file **public/js/main.js**
+To manually add dependencies, `bower install --save depName` to get the files, then add a the reference to the requirejs config file **src/public/js/main.js**

 The components are installed at `/src/public/vendor`.

-*Testing Note*: a project checked into source control and later checked out needs to have `bower install` run from the `test` folder as well as from the project root.

 ## Options